DV

 What is the difference between OMAH and QQQ?

-OMAH (VistaShares Target 15 Berkshire Select Income ETF) tracks Berkshire Hathaway Inc. Class B (BRK.B) with an options overlay with a target approach, while QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach.
+OMAH (VistaShares Target 15 Berkshire Select Income ETF) is actively managed around Berkshire Hathaway Class B (BRK.B, ~10%) plus the 20 highest-valued U.S.-listed positions in Berkshire's latest 13F, with an options overlay exposure with a target approach, while QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach.
 They are issued by VistaShares and Invesco respectively.

 Can I hold both OMAH and QQQ?